Barbecue

 who introduced the Chickasaw style of cooking to the East Coast.
 Or, a

-frontiersman from the West may have gone back to Eastern Carolina in the 1830s-1840s and took the
+frontiersman from the West may have gone back to Eastern Carolina and

 cooking method with him.
 North Carolinians can't seem to pin-point